AkinAguda/unisphere/README.md

 # Unisphere

-A modern, type-safe Globe visualization library by Rayon Labs for mapping geographical data and connections.
+A random project for mapping geographical data and connections.

 ## Features